01 of 11

 This list is in order from most to least interesting places to visit in Andalusia.

 - The Alhambra in Granada.
 The Alhambra is a Moorish fortress complex, with a number of builds of immense beauty and gardens like you won't see anywhere else.

-- The Cathedral and Alcazar in Seville.
-The best sights in Seville and they are side by side.
+- The Cathedral and Alcazar in Seville are the best sights in Seville, and they are side by side.
 The Cathedral is huge and marries Christian and Moorish designs to spectacular effect.

 - Everyone these days is talking about Osuna and its use as a filming location in Game of Thrones.